Active Voice Biometrics: A text-dependent voice biometrics system which requires a speaker to say a specific set of words or phrases to authenticate.

 Conversational UI: A conversational user interface is a user interface for computers that emulates a conversation with a real human.
 Historically, computers have relied on text-based user interfaces and graphical user interfaces to translate the user’s desired action into commands the computer understands.

-Deep Neural Network (DNNs): To give you a little background, researchers have used high-quality scans to watch how neurons fire within the human brain.
+Deep Neural Network (DNN): To give you a little background, researchers have used high-quality scans to watch how neurons fire within the human brain.
 Based on this research, DNNs are a series of algorithms, whose job it is to identify relationships within a set of data, a process that simulates the way a human brain identifies underlying connections.

 Dictation Software: A type of computer application that allows users to speak freely as the application transcribes each word the users say.
 This kind of software is always speaker dependent.